Intentional Living Communities

 The following Affinity Houses are available during 2018-2019.
 If you're interested in living in one of these communities, please reach out to the advisor of the community.
 Specific areas may require you to provide additional application information and/or to interview to be considered for membership:

 Located on the first floor of Crawford Hall, the Eco House is the place for students who have an interest in exploring the topic of "green" living.
-If you are interested in the Eco House, please contact Dalny Ruel, Assistant Director for the South Side.
+If you are interested in the Eco House, please contact Dan Cohen, Energy Specialist, for further information.